-That’s something key to keep in mind when you pursue intimate relationships; it’s important that you’re loved, but it’s just as important that you love back.
+That’s something to keep in mind when you pursue intimate relationships; it’s important that you’re loved, but it’s just as important that you love back.
 What can you do to make your partner happy?..
 How can you make them feel appreciated?
 Secure?
-You should put just as much energy into thinking about how you can be a good partner, as you do thinking about what you require out of your partner.
+You should spend just as much time thinking about how you can love your partner the right way, as you do thinking about how your partner can love you the right way.

 Many things in life can prevent us from being thankful for what we have; we often devalue the significance of what we’re already blessed with.
 Maybe at a young age your friend’s parents bought him or her a new car once he/she turned 16, while you had to wait a little while longer for your first car.
 Maybe you’re working a job you don’t necessarily like on a hot summer’s day, while on Instagram you see friend’s of yours taking vacations across the country.
 Or, maybe other individual’s excel in areas of life where you don’t; socially, financially, athletically, etc. You may often find yourself comparing your life to the lives of others, causing a sense of “unappreciation” for your own qualities or the good in your own life, because in your eyes, others have it so much better.